Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Warp Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is warped to a random teammate.
 		// - "Warp Chance"
 		// - "Warp Hit Mode"
-		// Requires "mt_warp.smx" to be installed.
+		// Requires "mt_abilities2.smx" to be compiled with "mt_warp.sp" to work.
 		"Warp Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.